 A healthy mouth depends on healthy teeth.
-The best time to begin cleaning a kitty cat's teeth is when you initially bring them home before the discomfort of teething starts.
-During the short period when the primary teeth are befalling and the long-term teeth appear, it is suggested that you pause from cleaning.
-Your vet can help you establish the very best products and approaches to dental care for your kitten.
+The best time to begin cleaning a kitty cat's teeth to prevent oral disease is when you first bring them home.
+During the short period when the primary teeth are falling and the adult teeth appear, it is suggested that you pause the dental care routine.
+Your vet can help you establish the best products and practices to care for cats.

-In kittens, the entire teething procedure is relatively rapid.
-Teething starts in kitties at ten weeks to 6 months old, beginning with the primary incisors being replaced by their permanent counterparts.
-By the time a kitten gets to 6-7 months of age, all 30 grown-up teeth will undoubtedly have erupted.
+In kittens, the entire teething procedure is relatively quick.
+Teething starts at ten weeks to 6 months old, with the primary incisors being replaced by their permanent counterparts.
+By the time a kitten gets to 6-7 months of age, all 30 grown-up teeth will undoubtedly have grown out of the gums.

-Buried in the jaw bone, permanent teeth, also called tooth buds, are forming.
-These permanent teeth grow beneath the primary teeth; they move through the bone and erupt via the gums.
-Typically, the baby tooth associated with that permanent tooth will have fallen by this time.
-You might even discover these hollow shells of the primary teeth on the floor or in your kitty cat's bed linens, but generally, the teeth will fall while the kitten eats, and they will ingest them with the remainder of their food.
+Buried in the jaw bone, adult teeth, also called tooth buds, are forming.
+These teeth grow beneath the primary teeth, move through the bone, and "erupt" via the gums.
+Typically, the baby molar associated with that permanent pearly white will have fallen by this time.
+You might even find hollow shells of the primary teeth on the floor or in your cat's beds, but generally, the teeth will fall while the kitten eats, and they will ingest them.

 The teething procedure can be a time of discomfort and pain.
 Your kitty may drool, be reluctant to eat at times, and also may be irritable because of a tender mouth.
 Nearly all kittens will have the urge to chew when they are teething.
 It would be best if you did what you could to direct your kitty's chewing in the direction of acceptable items.
 Avoid offering your kitten tough objects that can damage their teeth.

-You may also observe characteristic breath odor (kitty cat breath) related to teething.
-This odor is entirely typical and will last as long as the kitten is teething.
+You may also observe characteristic bad breath related to teething.
+This odor is entirely normal and will last as long as the kitten is teething.

-Occasionally, however, the permanent tooth emerges together with the baby tooth.
-When the milk tooth has not yet fallen, it is described as a persistent deciduous tooth when the permanent tooth has started to appear.
+Occasionally, however, the permanent molar emerges together with the baby one.
+When the milk teeth have not yet fallen, it is described as persistent.
+Especially when the permanent ones have started to appear.

-A persistent tooth happens when the tooth root of a deciduous tooth is either incompletely resorbed, or it did not resorb whatsoever and, therefore, does not fall.
-When this happens, the milk tooth occupies the area in the mouth dedicated to the permanent tooth, making it emerge at an abnormal angle or in an odd position.
-The result is either crowding or malposition of the tooth, causing an abnormal bite (malocclusion).
+A persistent baby tooth happens when the root is either incompletely resorbed, or it did not resorb whatsoever and, therefore, does not fall.
+When this happens, the milk occupies the area in the mouth dedicated to the permanent, making it emerge at an abnormal angle or in an odd position.
+The result is either crowding or malposition, causing an abnormal bite (malocclusion).

 Which milk teeth are likely to be persistent?